Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.NetworkBehaviourReference.md

 A helper struct for serializing NetworkBehaviours over the network.
-Can be used in RPCs and NetworkVariable\<T\>.
-Note: network ids get recycled by the NetworkManager after a while.
-So a reference pointing to
+Can be used in RPCs and NetworkVariable\<T\>. **Note**: Network ids get recycled by the NetworkManager after a while.
+A reference point to a network behaviour is more reliable as it's not recycled.